 Diversification is the best way to reduce the risk of your investment.
 Pick two to three mutual funds that match your investment objectives.
 We recommend a 60:40 split if you have shortlisted 2 funds and a 50:25:25 split if you have short-listed 3 funds for investment.

-If mutual fund scheme winds up, what happens to money invested?
+#8 If a mutual fund scheme winds up, what happens to money invested?

 If a scheme winds up, the mutual funds pay a sum based on prevailing NAV after adjustment of expenses.